One in three Brits are retiring in the red, worrying new research shows. Here's what to do if you have problem debt and need to clear it.

 That said, it's generally best to avoid being deep in the red when you're in or nearing retirement.

-If you find yourself in this boat, here are nine steps you can take to get back in the black.
+If you find yourself in this boat, here are some steps you can take to get back in the black.

 Use your savings or pension